Book summary: What got you here won’t get you there by Marshall Goldsmith

 Speaking when angry

 Fix: Keep your anger to yourself.
-If you keep your mouth shut, on one will ever know how you feel.
+If you keep your mouth shut, no one will ever know how you feel.
 Most often the cause is in you than in the other person.

 If you have a habit of responding with “let me explain why it won’t work”, then you are just telling the others not to come back to you again.
 It is equivalent of a “Do Not Enter” sign outside your office.